Rithvik Dhanjani

 Rithvik Dhanjani (born 5 November 1988) is an Indian actor who primarily works in Hindi television and web shows.
 He made his acting debut in 2009, portraying Parth in Bandini.
 Dhanjani earned wider recognition with his portrayal of Arjun Digvijay Kirloskar in Pavitra Rishta.
 He is a recipient of one Indian Telly Award and Gold Award each, along with other nominations.
+He is currently a contestant on the reality show Khatron Ke Khiladi 15.

 Dhanjani had his first success with Pyaar Kii Ye Ek Kahaani, where he was seen portraying Jay Khurana.
 His film debut Jo Hum Chahein (2011), failed to leave a mark.
 The year 2013, marked a turning point in his career when he turned host with Yeh Hai Aashiqui and his success there led to him hosting other shows including India's Next Superstars, Super Dancer, India's Best Dramebaaz and So You Think You Can Dance.
 He made his web debut with I Don't Watch TV (2016) and has been part of successful web series including XXX (2018) and Cartel (2021).

 In addition to his acting career, Dhanjani has won reality shows such as Nach Baliye 6, with his then partner Asha Negi and I Can Do That.